hiiamtrv/hiiamtrv.github.io/content/posts/project-curly-test.md

 +++
 draft = false
-title = 'Multiplayer test with Netcode for GameObjects' tags = ['Test', 'Pinned', 'Unity', 'Netcode'] categories = ['Test'] description = "A studycase project as an entry test for a company"
+title = 'Studycase: Multiplayer test with Netcode for GameObjects' tags = ['Test', 'Pinned', 'Unity', 'Netcode'] categories = ['Test'] description = "A studycase project as an entry test for a company.
+Showcasing realtime players interacting via a shared room."
 +++

 ## PROJECT LINK